Skip to main content

 • Jiggle fence, shake keys, whistle

-• If a dog is present, ensure it is secured before entering home
+• If a dog is present, ensure it is secured before entering the home

 Do’s and Don’ts when approached by unfamiliar dogs

-• Stand still; Don’t run away; Walk slowly away from dog
+• Stand still; don’t run away; Walk slowly away from the dog

-• Avert your gaze; Don’t look directly in eyes
+• Avert your gaze; don’t look directly in the eyes

 • Use firm, confident commands

-• Offer bag, purse, hat, or other objects to dog instead of body
+• Offer a bag, purse, hat, or other objects to a dog instead of a body

-• If there is no object to use, offer weak arm instead of dominant arm—do not pull away!
+• If there is no object to use, offer a weak arm instead of the dominant arm; do not pull away!

-• If knocked over, assume fetal position on knees, cover your face and neck
+• If knocked over, assume the fetal position on your knees, cover your face and neck

-• Do not play with dog unless supervised by adult
+• Do not play with a dog unless supervised by an adult

 • Do not disturb a dog who is sleeping, eating, or with pups

-• If bitten, tell adult, wash with soap and water, seek medical attention (call 911 for emergencies, 311 for non-emergencies)
+• If bitten, tell an adult, wash with soap and water, and seek medical attention (call 911 for emergencies, 311 for non-emergencies)

 Female dog with puppies